Nadib-Rana/Latex-tutorial-/Introduction to LaTeX.md

 **Books and Documentation**
 - **Books**: *"LaTeX: A Document Preparation System"* by Leslie Lamport.
 - **Documentation**: LaTeX Wikibook and official documentation for packages and classes.

-Feel free to ask if you need more detailed explanations or examples on any of these topics!